-With summer come an array of desi nuskhe, a changed skincare routine and the race against the hard sun rays to stay healthy.
+With summer comes an array of desi nuskhe, a changed skincare routine and the race against the hard sun rays to stay healthy.
 Though the sun makes for Insta-worthy selfies, it also demands the inclusion of certain ingredients in your beauty routine.
 Find great beauty products at the Red Dot Shop here that are natural, local and great for your skin and revamp your beauty regime.
 With the sudden surge in temperature triggering a range of beauty woes, it’s time for summer-friendly products to make their way to the front of your essentials kit.

-In conversation with TC46, Dermatologist Dr Vrushali Salve, a Smudg Expert, divulges the best of summer skincare with products to add to your vanity in 2021.
+In conversation with TC46, Dermatologist Dr Vrushali Salve, a Smudg Expert, divulges the best of summer skincare products to add to your vanity in 2021.

 Must-Have Summer Skincare Products With Vital Tips

 SPF range signifies protection from UV-B rays.
 An SPF-15 gives 95% protection from UVB rays.
 An SPF-30 gives 97% protection.
-For normal skin’s routine care, SPF 15 is usually sufficient.
+For normal skin routine care, SPF 15 is usually sufficient.
 Also, one should remember that the SPF doesn’t indicate protection from UVA – which is described by the “star rating”.
 Usually, a 3 out of 5-star rating gives good UVA protection, and that kind of sunscreen is called broad-spectrum sunscreen.

 - Opt for a matte finish of gel formulation.

 - Sunscreen has to be applied generously, at least 20 minutes before sun exposure unless it is a purely ‘physical’ sunscreen in which case it can be applied just before stepping out.

 Moisturising is food for the skin.
 Moisturised skin is glowing skin, dry skin is dull skin.
 In any season, everyone should moisturise at least once or twice a day.